-“I hate my turkey neck” is a common complaint heard by Dr. Butler, Dr. Patterson and Dr. Leveque from both male and female patients.
-A neck lift can restore a more youthful looking neck.
-It is often done in conjunction with facelift.
+“I hate my turkey neck” is a common complaint heard by Dr. Butler, Dr. Patterson, and Dr. Leveque from both male and female patients.
+A neck lift can restore a more youthful-looking neck.
+It is often done in conjunction with a facelift.
 In many cases, a neck lift can be done in the office under local and oral sedation.

 50-65 years old

 The primary deformity in most patients seeking a neck lift are lax & separated platysma muscles, excess fat deep to the platysma muscles and excess neck skin.
 This causes the appearance of a sagging neck and a blunted chin-neck angle.
 A short scar neck lift is an appropriate solution for patients with minimal excess skin that will be adequately re-draped when the distance from the chin to the chest gets longer after the neck-chin angle is improved. (see image above).
 Other patients with more excess neck skin may require an extended neck lift or facelift.

 The procedure is done through a short, horizontal incision behind/under the chin and facelift incisions around each ear.
 The skin is widely freed from the face and platysma muscles.
 Excess fat deep to the platysma muscles is sculpted under direct vision.
 The platysma muscles are then sutured to each other in the midline.
 If needed, the platysma muscles may be cut horizontally to achieve an even better contour.
 The neck and lower face skin is then re-draped and any excess or redundant skin is removed from the face-lift incisions around the ears.

 Office/Clinic, Surgery Center or Hospital

 Patients should have well-controlled blood pressure, be at a stable weight and should not be using any nicotine-containing products.